cgardesey/REQUESTINFOTAKER/README.md

 # LED Clock Request Logger

 Welcome to the LED Clock WinForms project!
-This is a WinForms application to I developed to manage client request of customised LED clocks I design.
+This is a WinForms application to for managing client request of customised LED clocks.
 Feel free to customize this project for similar use cases.

 ## Table of Contents
 - [Features](#features)